SofiaCPP/IPL/website/content/slides/05_vm_intro/_index.md

 - Implement a computational model
 - Just like real machines AKA computers
 - run on top of the real machine
+- you can have a hardware implementation of VM

 ---